GED On Resume And Online Profiles

 Your resume should focus on your skills, positive attitude, and experience.
 At the bottom of your resume, you should list your education, which should read “High School Equivalency Diploma.”

-Earning your GED credential is, of course, definitely a fantastic achievement, but there are times that you’ll get so-called “GED Stigmatized.”
+Earning your GED credential is, of course, definitely a fantastic achievement, but there may be times that you’ll get so-called “GED Stigmatized.”

 There may very well be positions where a deeper understanding of math is required.
 However, for most jobs, that’s not the reason why people don’t get hired or even fired.